Piper Cooks

 • Add oil and onions.
 Cook for about 8 minutes, until softened and beginning to brown.

 • Add the rest of the ingredients and stir.
 Cook until heated through.
-Turn to low to wait for meatballs to finish cooking if needed.
+Turn to low to wait for the meatballs to finish cooking if needed.

 • Add meatballs to the sauce and stir to coat them in the sauce.
 Serve.